 Jen said, “I saw her running for the New Haven train before I opened the coffee shop.
 Don’t think she’ll be back.”

 “That’s okay with me,” I said, to a smiling Jen.
 “Don’t forget on Saturday we meet with my clients at the clinic.”

 “I won’t,” she said.

-On Saturday, I was talking to my clients when Andy raised his hand to get my attention.
+On Saturday, I was talking with my clients when Andy raised his hand to get my attention.

 “Red,” he said.
 “I just want to say how happy I am with you and this fantastic clinic.
-I’ve lost twenty-five pounds and could not be happier.
+I’ve lost twenty-five pounds and couldn’t be happier.
 Thank you, I mean it.
 Thanks, Red.”

-“Because of all of you, this beautiful little girl can walk.
+“Because of you … all of you … this beautiful little girl can walk.
 I’m proud of each and every one of you.
 And I can see that you’re proud of yourselves.
 As well you should be.
-You all worked hard in a hard place and won through.
-For Maria – and for yourselves.”
+You worked hard in a hard place and won through.
+For Maria … and for yourselves.”

 “This is Brian,” I said, “He needs an operation….”